-Approximately 85 percent of Arizona’s land is comprised of national forests, national parks, recreation and wilderness areas, wildlife preserves and Indian reservations.
-In addition, Arizona is home to several of the world’s “sky islands,” mountains surrounded by valleys that boast wide-ranging ecosystems of plant and animal life.
+Approximately 85 percent of Arizona’s land comprises national forests, national parks, recreation and wilderness areas, wildlife preserves and Indian reservations.
+In addition, Arizona is home to several of the world’s “sky islands,” which are mountains surrounded by valleys that boast wide-ranging ecosystems of plant and animal life.

-The total area of Arizona is 113,998 square miles (295,000 square kilometers) and is the 6th largest state in the U.S. All New England plus the state of Pennsylvania would fit inside Arizona.
-It’s the 15th most populous state with 6.5 million people.
+The total area of Arizona is 113,998 square miles (295,000 square kilometers) and is the 6th largest state in the U.S. All of New England plus the state of Pennsylvania would fit inside Arizona.
+It’s the 14th most populous state with 7.2 million people.

-Arizona welcomed more than 43 million overnight domestic and international visitors in 2016.
-More than 6 million people visited the Grand Canyon in 2017.Elevation:
+Arizona welcomed 46.8 million overnight domestic and international visitors in 2019.
+Nearly 6 million people visited the Grand Canyon in 2019.